1alexandra/mirror-symmetry/readme.md

-# Mirror Symmetry and Fourier Descriptor #
+# Mirror Symmetry Detection in Digital Images
+## based on Fourier Descriptor